-I've had this picture of Michael Fish for quite some time, looking every inch the quintessential 60s dandy... as indeed he was!
-This photograph was scanned from a sixties source book but it's always good to know where the original came from..along with the finer details of course.
-It was originally published in a Daily Telegraph Magazine article from april 1968 which was about the use of colour finally making it's way back into British menswear after an extremely long absence.
-It was the second in a series on the changes taking place in British men's wardrobes run by the magazine, you can view the first one featuring Terence Stamp here.
-It is also interesting to note that this article was written by Geoffrey Aquilina-Ross, the author of The Day of the Peacock- Style for Men 1963-1973 which was published in 2011.
+I've had this picture of Michael Fish for quite some time, looking every inch the quintessential '60s dandy - as indeed he was!
+This particular photograph was scanned from a 1960s source book but it's always good to know where the original came from, along with the finer details of course!
+It is an outtake from a Daily Telegraph Magazine fashion editorial published in april 1968, which was about the use of colour finally making its way back into British menswear after an extremely long absence.
+The article was the second in a series by the magazine on the changes taking place in British men's wardrobes, you can view the first one featuring Terence Stamp in one of my previous posts here.
+It is also interesting to note that it was written by Geoffrey Aquilina-Ross, the author of The Day of the Peacock - Style for Men 1963-1973 which was published in 2011.

 BEGINNING OF THE RAINBOW

 After a century under suspicion, colour in men's clothes has lost it's bohemian connotations and men are moving back into women's rainbow world.

 Colour is coming back into men's fashion.
 Gone is the foreigner's idea, held for a hundred years, that all British men look like yards of tweed surrounded by thick fog.
 Of course in the 18th and early 19th centuries men were often dressed in such dazzling displays of colour that their women were put in the shade.
 Viscount Malborn, for instance, must have caused a sensation when he attended the King's Birthday Drawing Room of 1794 in "a purple stripe and green spot spring velvet coat and breeches and white silk waistcoat curiously embroidered in coloured silk and festoons and the vest embroidered as the coat in mosaic all over the body".
 Naturally this was pure fancy dress; others of the same era believed that true elegance was somewhat quieter.